-At the time of preparation of this Report the measurable reduction in Site-wide generation of CCR and non-CCR waste streams resulting from these boiler shutdowns could not be definitively quantified due to the absence of flow metering capacity in individual feed and discharge lines.
-However, in determination of alternative capacity and reliance for the operation of the WDA, the combined estimated average daily waste stream flow of 5.04 MGD reported in the Demonstration (i.e., October 2020) from Units 14 and 15, has been removed from the combined total waste stream flow considered in this Report.
+At the time of preparation of this Report the measurable reduction in Site-wide generation of CCR and non-CCR waste streams resulting from these boiler retirements could not be definitively quantified due to the absence of flow metering capacity in individual feed and discharge lines.
+However, in determination of alternative capacity and reliance for the operation of the WDA, the combined estimated average daily waste stream flow of 5.04 MGD reported in the Demonstration (i.e., October 2020) from Units 14 and 15, has been removed from the combined total waste stream flow estimates considered in the 2021, 2022, 2023, and 2024 Progress Reports.
 Note that such an approach assumes an instantaneous and maximum waste stream flow reduction (and does not account for the compulsory boiler washdown flow from Units' decommissioning) and is, as a result, considered a conservative compacity demand-based approach to this update.
-Therefore, due to ongoing Site operations and maintenance activities (e.g., boiler room sump dewatering for both shut down and active Units, stormwater collection and management), volumes of multiple individual CCR and non-CCR effluent streams being discharged to the WDA are estimated to be between 0.34 MGD and 1.42 MGD, with a combined estimated daily flow of 4.1 MGD.
+Therefore, due to ongoing Site operations and maintenance activities (e.g., boiler room sump dewatering for both retired and active Units, stormwater collection and management), volumes of multiple individual CCR and non-CCR effluent streams being discharged to the WDA are estimated to be between 0.34 MGD and 0.86 MGD, with a combined estimated daily flow of 2.64 MGD.